resilient-swarms/planar_metacmaes/README.md

 # planar_metacmaes

-Analysis of learning behaviour-performances with Meta-Evolution (Usinf 8-joint planar robot)
+Analysis of learning behaviour-performances with Meta-Evolution (Using 8-joint planar robot)

 ## Setting the environment